SCU Resident Spotlight: Dr. Hiwot Melka

 Primary Spine Care Resident, Dr. Melka Discusses the Future of Chiropractic Care in the U.S. and Beyond

 Dr. Hiwot Melka came from her home country of Ethiopia to the United States with the idea that she would obtain a quality education and pursue a career in the healthcare industry.
-After receiving her B.S. in Biological Sciences from Hamline University and while working in a hospital setting, Dr. Melka was introduced to the field of chiropractic.
+After receiving her B.S. in Health Sciences from Hamline University and while working in a hospital setting, Dr. Melka was introduced to the field of chiropractic.

 "What struck me about chiropractic was that it addresses the whole person and can be implemented to the majority suffering from spine related disorders with minimal resources,” she says.
 “Because I come from a place outside the U.S., I’m interested in how to deliver care in places where it might be harder to get pharmaceuticals, equipment or medical support."